Registration windows and tools reference

 Main viewing window

-In Registration mode, the main NeuroInfo viewing window is a set of four panels:
+In Registration mode, the default view in the main NeuroInfo window shows a set of four panels:

-• 3D views on the left: On the left side are 3D visualizations of the experimental image (top) and the reference-brain atlas (bottom); both are maximum intensity projections.
+• 3D views on the left: On the left side are 3D visualizations of the experimental image (top, labeled Experiment) and the reference-brain atlas (bottom, labeled Atlas); both are maximum intensity projections.

-• The thin red line views indicates the current plane that is displayed in the right-hand panels.
+• The thin red rectangle in each 3D view indicates the current plane that is displayed in the corresponding right-hand panel.

-• The yellow ball represents your cursor location
+• The yellow ball represents the cursor location in either Slice view that are in the right panels

-• Slice views on the right: The images on the right side display the section or optical section indicated by the thin red line in the 3D visualizations on the left:
+• Slice views on the right: The images on the right side display the section or optical section indicated by the thin red rectangle in the 3D visualizations on the left:

-• The current plane (or slice) of the experimental image is in the top-right.
+• The current plane (or slice) of the experimental image is in the top-right, labeled Experiment Slice.

-• The atlas brain is displayed bottom-right.
+• The atlas brain is displayed bottom-right, labeled Atlas Slice.
 Before registration, only the center plane of the reference brain is displayed; once you have registered one or more sections, the current plane of the reference brain is displayed.

 • Specimen orientation: Letters in each of the four panels provide orientation information.
 You will see the following depending on the view orientation: